backdrop/backdrop/README.md

 All Backdrop code is Copyright 2001 - 2014 by the original authors.

-Backdrop includes works under other copyright notices and distributed according to the terms of the GNU General Public License or a compatible license.
-Individual works may have specific copyright information noted within their their source code files or directories.
+Backdrop also includes works under different copyright notices that are distributed according to the terms of the GNU General Public License or a compatible license.
+These individual works may have specific copyright information noted within their source code files or directories.